-Yes, Google is absolutely right, the Display Network offers more ad options and can place ads in front of interested people, but we think it is so much more than that.
+Yes, the Display Network offers more ad options and can place ads in front of people interested in what you may have to offer, but we think the GDN is so much more than that.
+This is because it:

-- not limited to people searching on Google
+- Is not limited to people searching on Google

-- not restricted to text ads (although text ads do work very well!)
+- Is not restricted to text ads (although text ads do work very well!)

-- gets you in front of people researching, reading & wanting content that matches your activity, such as in the Argos – Ebay example above.
+- Gets you in front of people researching, reading & wanting content that matches your activity, such as the example below